About This Chapter

 14. Plymouth Colony: History, Facts & Religion

-Discover the Plymouth Colony established by the Pilgrims, a group of English separatists.
-Explore the hardships and successes of the Pilgrim colonists and learn about the creators of the Mayflower Compact and the first Thanksgiving.
+The Plymouth Colony was established by a group of European pilgrims who were religious separatists.
+Explore about the facts and history of the Plymouth Colony, the religion of the Pilgrims, the rough beginning and life in the colony, and the first Thanksgiving.

 15. Plymouth Rock: History & Overview